-The Catholic Communication Campaign is how the Good News gets around to you.
-Please be generous in the Collection, which will take place in most parishes the weekend of May 31 - June 1, 2014.
+The Catholic Communication Campaign helps us to grow in faith, worship, and witness.
+Please be generous in the collection, which will take place in most parishes the weekend of May 31 - June 1, 2014.

 By accepting this message, you will be leaving the website of the